NEFT: A Unified Transformer Framework for Efficient Near-Field CSI Feedback in XL-MIMO Systems: Experimental Results

 This subsection evaluates the effectiveness of the proposed multi-level KD framework on NEFT and NEFT-Hybrid architectures through comprehensive experiments.
 Table \ref{tab:distillation_comprehensive} summarizes the results, including comparisons of teacher models, distilled student models, and ablation studies with reconstruction-only and without-KD settings.

-At $\gamma = 16$, the proposed multi-level KD framework achieves significant compression efficiency while maintaining acceptable performance.
-NEFT-Compact reduces parameter count by $20.39\%$ and FLOPs by $25.98\%$, with only a $1.01$ dB NMSE degradation.
-Similarly, NEFT-Edge achieves a $29.80\%$ reduction in parameter count, $35.87\%$ reduction in total FLOPs, and $48.79\%$ reduction in encoder FLOPs, with an NMSE degradation of $1.88$ dB.
-These results demonstrate the framework’s ability to balance model compression and performance retention effectively.
+At $\gamma = 16$, the proposed multi-level KD framework enables substantial model compression while maintaining strong reconstruction performance.
+NEFT-Compact reduces parameters, total FLOPs and encoder FLOPs by 20.39\%, 25.98\% and 19.98\%, respectively, with only a 3.22\% NMSE degradation.
+NEFT-Edge achieves even larger reductions of 29.80\%, 35.87\% and 48.79\% in parameters, total FLOPs and encoder FLOPs, respectively, but accompanied by a 7.20\% NMSE degradation.
+Ablation results confirm the significance of KD: models trained without KD show noticeably higher NMSE degradations of 9.00\% for NEFT-Compact-w/o-KD and 13.68\% for NEFT-Edge-w/o-KD.
+The results also show that reconstruction-only training leads to inferior performance with NMSE degradations of 6.93\% and 11.26\% for NEFT-Compact-onlyRecon. and NEFT-Edge-onlyRecon., respectively.

-Ablation studies confirm the importance of KD.
-Without KD, NEFT and NEFT-Hybrid show NMSE degradations of $2.81$ dB and $3.57$ dB, respectively, compared to the teacher model.
-Models trained using only reconstruction loss experience notable performance degradation as well, with NEFT and NEFT-Hybrid showing NMSE degradations of $1.66$ dB and $2.94$ dB, respectively.
-These comparisons highlight the effectiveness of the KD framework in transferring knowledge and significantly improving student model performance.

-As compression ratios increase, the distillation scheme maintains its effectiveness.
-At $\gamma = 32$, NEFT-Compact achieves $31.07\%$ FLOPs reduction with only $5.34\%$ NMSE degradation, while NEFT-Edge achieves $35.97\%$ FLOPs reduction with $9.45\%$ degradation.
-The encoder FLOPs reductions remain substantial at $38.38\%$ and $50.15\%$, respectively, demonstrating consistent efficiency improvements across different compression scenarios.

-For the highest compression ratio $\gamma = 64$, where maintaining performance is most challenging, our distillation framework continues to deliver impressive results.
-NEFT-Compact achieves $36.51\%$ total FLOPs reduction and $43.10\%$ encoder FLOPs reduction while maintaining $-17.99$ dB NMSE ($7.98\%$ degradation).
-NEFT-Edge, despite starting from a more efficient baseline, still achieves $23.91\%$ total FLOPs reduction and $44.52\%$ encoder FLOPs reduction.